my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

   **Exceptions** for percentage and temperatures.
 10% and 17ºC.
 They do <span style='color:#00CC66'>not</span> need a space between numbers and units.

+- Put a space before and after a mathematical operator (e.g., minus, plus, greater than, less than).

+  For a negative value, put a space only before the minus sign, not after it (e.g., –8.25).

 - **Physical units must <span style='color:#00CC66'>not</span> be italicized.** For example, 1.2 dB is correct, while 1.2 *dB* is not.

 - Constant *e*, the imaginary unit *i* and the function symbol *f(x)* should be <span style='color:#00CC66'>*italicized*</span>.

 - There should be a space before and after arithematic operators.
 E.g., 2.5 ± 0.07.

 - Number range: Use <span style='color:#00CC66'>two hypens</span> or opt + hypen ( <span style='color:#00CC66'>an en dash</span>) and do not include a space either before or after the dash.